plwg/git_presentation/how_to_build_a_time_machine.md

 ![](basic-merging-2.png)

-Notice in this case how Alice can be a team of people all these will work the same!
+Notice in this case how Ross can be a team of people all these will work the same!

 # Local Branches are Disposable